 Purchase Artwork In Person

-You may also purchase artwork in person Monday-Friday from 9 a.m.-3 p.m. at the Johnson County Arts & Heritage Center, 8788 Metcalf Ave., Overland Park, KS.
+You may also purchase artwork in person Monday-Friday from 9 a.m.-3 p.m. at the Johnson County Arts and Heritage Center, 8788 Metcalf Ave., Overland Park, KS.
 Cash, check and charged are accepted.